You are here

 - Individualized planning and teaching focused on the needs of each student and maximizing opportunities for therapeutic and educational intervention.

-- Team approach, including daily interdisciplinary staff meetings with speech pathologists, special educators, occupational therapists, physical therapist, behavior specialist and instructional support staff.
+- Team approach, including daily interdisciplinary staff meetings with speech pathologists, special educators, occupational therapists, physical therapist and instructional support staff.

 - A goal for every student to generalize targeted skills and competencies across multiple environments.